 (f) Announcement.
-Accredited sponsors and sponsors who have advanced approval for courses may include in their brochures or other course descriptions the information contained in the following illustration:
+Sponsors that have advanced approval for programs may include in their brochures or other program descriptions the information contained in the following illustration:

-This course [or seminar or program] has been approved by the Board of Continuing Legal Education of the North Carolina State Bar for continuing legal education credit in the amount of ____ hours, of which ____ hours will also apply in the area of professional responsibility.
-This course is not sponsored by the board.
+This [course, seminar, or program] has been approved by the Board of Continuing Legal Education of the North Carolina State Bar for continuing legal education credit in the amount of ____ hours, of which ____ hours will also apply in the area of professional responsibility.

 History Note: Authority - Order of the North Carolina Supreme Court, October 7, 1987, 318 N.C.
 711;